dartmouth-dltg/local_contexts_projects/README.md

 For users who can manage Local Contexts Projects, there is an on-demand option to refresh cache data for individual projects or for all projects.
 Cache refresh for all projects is controlled by a new background job.

+A cache check also runs every 24 hours and will refresh any cache that is older than the cache times specified.
+In practice, this means that the use of the on-demand cache refresh will only be necessary for cases where you know that a project has been updated and you need to ensure that the data displayed in ArchivesSpace is up to date.

 ## Background Job

 The plugin adds a new background job `Local Contexts Projects Refresh Cache` which will refresh the cached data for all